- Why does sweat stink?

 To a very large extent, yes.
 You can start with personal hygiene, which involves staying clean and dry.
 Then there are lifestyle changes you can make.

-Here are some tips to minimize body odor
+Here are 9 tips to minimize body odor

-- After you bathe, dry yourself completely especially in those areas where you tend to sweat the most.
+After you bathe, dry yourself completely, especially in those areas where you tend to sweat the most.
 Think between the toes, fingers, behind the knees, the neck – you know where you sweat.
-The drier your skin, the harder it is for bacteria to set up its home there.
-Bacteria prefers warm and moist.
+The drier your skin, the harder it is for bacteria to set up their home there.
+Bacteria prefer warmth and moisture.

-- Did you know your diet make a big impact on how your sweat smells?
+Did you know your diet makes a big impact on how your sweat smells?
 Spicy and fatty food, especially.
 Fatty foods – that’s a whole new post!
 Include plenty of fiber in your diet.
 Drink lots of water to flush out your system and stay hydrated.

 What if the body odor doesn’t go away?